ThomasEnoch/cardano-nextjs-multisig-mint/README.md

 # Cardano NFT Minting Platform

-A Next.js application that demonstrates how to create CIP-25 NFTs on the Cardano blockchain using the Anvil API, Redis for caching, and wallet connectivity.
-This platform provides a simple, user-friendly interface for minting NFTs on Cardano.
+A Next.js application that demonstrates how to create CIP-25 NFTs on the Cardano blockchain using the Anvil API and wallet connectivity.
+This platform features a treasury-funded minting process, where all transaction fees are paid by a backend treasury wallet, providing a seamless, fee free experience for the user.

 ## Features

+- **Treasury-Funded Minting**: All transaction fees are paid by a backend treasury wallet, offering a fee-free user experience.
+- **Single-Click Minting**: Streamlined backend process handles transaction creation, signing, and submission in a single API call.
-- **CIP-25 NFT Minting**: Create standard-compliant NFTs on Cardano
+- **CIP-25 NFT Minting**: Create standard-compliant NFTs on Cardano.
-- **Wallet Integration**: Connect with Cardano wallets using @ada-anvil/weld
+- **Wallet Integration**: Connect with Cardano wallets using @ada-anvil/weld.
-- **Redis Caching**: Manages caching transactions during the minting process
-- **API Routes**: Secure backend implementation using Next.js API routes

 ## Prerequisites

 - Node.js (version 18 or later)
 - npm or yarn package manager
-- Redis server (any datastore will work.
-Redis is only for this example)
-- Cardano wallet (Eternl) Currently Eternl is the only wallet supported, but you can grab the entire list of wallets using CIP-30 functions.
+- Any CIP-30 compatible browser wallet (Eternl, Lace, Begin, etc.)
 - Anvil API access key
+- Blockfrost API project ID

 ## Getting Started